MartingaleField/MartingaleField.github.io/README.md

 ---

 ### [3Sum Closest](https://leetcode.com/problems/3sum-closest/)

 Given an array nums of `n` integers and an integer target, find three integers in `nums` such that the sum is closest to `target`.
 Return the sum of the three integers.
 You may assume that each input would have exactly one solution.

 #### Solution

+Note that in this problem we are guaranteed that there is only one solution.
+Therefore there is no need to handle duplicates like we do in [3Sum](#3sum).

 ![C++][c++]
 ```c++
 int threeSumClosest(vector<int> &nums, int target) {